sunfounder/ai-lab-kit/docs/source/index.rst

 Are you new to programming, curious about AI, or looking for a hands-on way to bring smart ideas to life?

-The **AI Explorer Lab Kit** is the perfect starting point for students, makers, and educators who want to learn Python and explore the power of artificial intelligence—**no prior experience needed**.
+The **AI Fusion Lab Kit** is the perfect starting point for students, makers, and educators who want to learn Python and explore the power of artificial intelligence—**no prior experience needed**.

 This kit doesn’t just give you parts.
 It gives you a **complete learning journey**.